 The WBRTT project aims to share experiences and best practices of a model developed in Finland and to create a shared platform for collective professional thinking.
 Developing the practices together will make it easier to create new artist residencies in the social and health care sectores in Sweden, Latvia and Russia.
 The meaning is to create new residency actors and to create a common base for socially engaged arts and artists to travel, exchange experiences and knowledge, as well as their cooperation in the Barents region.

 The project was opened in Rovaniemi, Finland on 8th June 2018.
 In the Think Tanks after this the project partners will meet, developing content and models according to each partner’s local needs.
 Each Think Tank also comes with an open seminar to all involved and interested local and regional groups and professionals from the arts and the social and health care sectors.
-The first phase of the project ends in May 2019 with the release of results from the first stage and an open seminar.
+The first phase of the project ends at the end of the year 2019 with the release of results from the first stage and an open seminar.

 Opening of the project and Think Tank 1.
 Rovaniemi, 7.6.2018.